Going Back To SQ1

 So wait, why is Square 1 so good?

 Of course, the quality and popularity of Square 1 is no surprise, considering Bill Shumate and Joanie Corneil have owned and operated Bella’s Italian Café, the ever-popular restaurant in Tampa’s Hyde Park, for 30 years.

 In 2010 Joanie and Bill partnered with Tampa businessman Ray Leich to develop the SQ1 brand.
-Together they have expanded to ten locations across West Central Florida.
+Together they have expanded to eight locations across West Central Florida.

 More About Bella’s Italian Café